Monday, July 25, 2011

 Antelope Island by R Jefre Hicks

-If you have ever thought of Great Salt Lake as a dead sea, then this blog is for you.
+If you have ever thought of Great Salt Lake as a dead sea, then this article is for you.
 Or, perhaps you know that the Lake is a haven for wildlife with millions of birds from all over the world stopping here to rest and dine on brine shrimp and brine flies, or raise their young before they migrate to warmer climates.
 The Lake is not just for the birds, bugs and brine shrimp, however.
 It is an invaluable resource for people, too.
-This is a blog about the places, people, plants, animals, and landscapes of Great Salt Lake.
-It is the culmination of an idea that germinated sometime earlier this year, when an iconic book prompted my friend, Heidi Nedreberg to action.

 Birds in Bear River Bay